intersystems-community/vscode-objectscript/docs/Configuration.md

 VS Code has a concept of a [workspace](https://code.visualstudio.com/docs/editor/workspaces), which is a set of directories you want to use when you're working on a particular project.
 In the simplest setup when you are working within a single directory, a VS Code workspace is just the root folder of your project.
 In this case you keep workspace-specific settings in two files inside a `.vscode` directory located at the root of your project.
 Those two files are `settings.json`, which contains most configuration settings, and `launch.json`, which contains debugging configurations.

-Here is the simplest `settings.json` file contents:
+Here is the simplest `settings.json` file content for an ObjectScript project:

 {: #code-workspace-simple}